He Who Never Was

 The young man balled his fists and made to hit Harry full on but instead encountered a very real, very hard barrier and immediately felt several bones in his hand collapse.
 Gasping in pain he looked at Harry.

 "What did you do?
 Those shackles are meant to suppress magic," he stumbled.

 "Oh, yes, well," Harry mused.
 "They must be broken."

 The Auror, clutching his hand, just glared at Harry before turning and exiting the room.
 Harry knew it was going to be a very long stay...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kaelyn GreyWrite a Review